yossev/synthpyt/README.md

 - 👋 Hi, I’m @synthpyt or u can just call me synth
 - 🧑🏻‍💻 CS student at the German International university (GIU)
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java / C++
 - 📫 How to reach me You can find me on discord at Synth.py#1893 / synthypyt@gmail.com !
 - personal website (Updated often) : https://yossefhisham.my.canva.site/portfolio